- Photos & Map

 Blatten bei Naters

-From Brig you can reach Blatten bei Naters via Naters, then take the cable car to the car-free Belalp.
+From Brig you reach Blatten bei Naters via Naters, then take the cable car to the car-free Belalp.

-Paid parking is available in the Chienzlichrommu and in the multi-storey car park in Blatten bei Naters.
+Paid parking spaces are available at Chienzlichrommu and in the parking garage in Blatten bei Naters.

-Blatten bei Naters can be reached by public transport from Brig or Naters.
+Blatten bei Naters can be reached from Brig or Naters by public transport.

 Timetable at: www.sbb.ch